A Timeline of School Shootings Since Columbine

 How Many People Are Injured Each Year in School Shootings?

 Calls of “never again” rang out after shootings at Sandy Hook Elementary School in Connecticut and Marjory Stoneman Douglas High School in Parkland, Florida.
-And yet, since the Parkland shooting in 2018 — a period of just four years — 140 people have died and more than 500 have been injured in shootings at K-12 schools..
+And yet, since the Parkland shooting in 2018, more than 450 people have died and over 1,100 have been injured in shootings at K-12 schools.

 Columbine to Uvalde: A Tragic Timeline